 Also check the area for other hazards such as floating debris or downed power lines, where the electric current could be conducted by water.

 3. Check the depth

-The general rule is that you should not try and ford standing water that is more than six-inches deep – so if it comes over your wellington boots then it’s a no-go.
+The general rule is that you should not attempt to drive through standing water that is more than six-inches deep – so if it comes over your wellington boots, then it’s a no-go.

-If it is moving, the maximum depth is even less: any more than four inches of moving water can be enough to sweep a car away into deeper flood water.
+If it's moving, the maximum depth is even less: any more than four inches of moving water can be enough to sweep a car away into deeper flood water.